liblava/liblava/DOCS.md

 <br />

-All we need to do now is to process the block in the run loop...
+All we need to do now is to process the block in the run loop:

 ```c++
 if (!block.process(*frame_index))